Walker Scobell

 Walker Scobell (born January 5, 2009) is an American actor.
 Born in Virginia, he made his professional acting debut at age 13 and gained immediate recognition for his lead roles in the science fiction streaming films The Adam Project and Secret Headquarters (both 2022).
 Scobell received continued recognition with his leading titular role in the Disney+ fantasy series Percy Jackson and the Olympians (2023–present).

-Life and career

-Early life and acting background (2009–2021)
+Early life

 Scobell was born on January 5, 2009, in Virginia Beach, Virginia, to Heather Scobell and Pete Scobell in a military family.
 He has an older sister and younger brother.
-Scobell lived in Colorado until the family moved to Fairview, Pennsylvania, where his parents grew up.
+Scobell lived in Colorado until the family moved to Pennsylvania, where his parents grew up.
 In elementary school, he attended drama class.
-He went to Fairview Middle School and acted in the school's production of Mary Poppins.
+In middle school, he acted in the school's production of Mary Poppins.
 Shortly after, he attended a John D'Aquino acting workshop, hired a manager and signed to an agency.
-When not traveling or on set, he goes to Fairview High School.